OSInside/kiwi/doc/source/commands/system_build.rst

   is shared between multiple image builds on that host for performance reasons.

---signing-key=<key-file>

-  set the key file to be trusted and imported into the package manager database before performing any opertaion.
-This is useful if an image build should take and validate repository and package signatures during build time.
-This option can be specified multiple times

 --delete-package=<name>

   specify package to delete.
 The option can be specified